mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 - finance (including HFT),
 - and many more.

-As we can see, the applications of such a library are so vast.
-Most users benefit from strong types and automated conversions for various quantities and units.
-However, the library also provides affine space abstractions, which may also be used in many other domains.
+As we can see, the applications of such a library are vast and are not limited to applications involving specifically physical units.
+Any software that involves measurements, or operations on counts of some standard or domain-specific quantities, could benefit from a zero-cost abstraction for operating on quantity values and their units.
+The library also provides affine space abstractions, which may prove useful in many other domains.

 # Mismeasure for Measure